quicwg/multipath/draft-ietf-quic-multipath.md

 Endpoints might prefer to retain spare Connection IDs so that they can respond to unintentional migration events ({{Section 9.5 of QUIC-TRANSPORT}}).

-The transport parameter "max_concurrent_paths" only becomes effective after the enable_multipath parameter is negotiated.
+The transport parameter "initial_max_paths" only becomes effective after the enable_multipath parameter is negotiated.
 Endpoints SHOULD use MP_NEW_CONNECTION_ID and MP_RETIRE_CONNECTION_ID frames to provide new Connection IDs for the peer after the enable_multipath parameter is negotiated.

-Endpoints MUST NOT allocate more active Path Identifiers than the max_concurrent_paths transport parameter negotiated by endpoints.
+Endpoints MUST NOT issue Connection IDs with Path Identifiers larger than the path limitation declared by the initial_max_paths transport parameter and MP_MAX_PATHS frames.

 Cipher suites with nonce shorter than 12 bytes cannot be used together with the multipath extension.
 If such cipher suite is selected and the use of the